 In Georgia, you do NOT register by political party.
 In a primary election, you choose which ballot you want, D, R, or Non-Partisan.

 In Georgia, anyone may vote using an absentee ballot - there are NO restrictions (i.e. severe illness, out of the county at election time, etc.).
 You apply for one using this link at the county elections web site.
-They send you some paperwork that you sign and mail back.
+(Clicking this link sends a .PDF file to your down- load folder.)
+Print and fill the form in.
+You can FAX, mail or scan, attach and email it back.
 They then send you a paper ballot, which you mark up and send back to them in envelopes that are provided.
 Be sure to get it in the mail as soon as possible.
 Finally, you can NOT give your absentee ballot to an elections official on election day at a polling location.
 You CAN, however, deliver it to the main elections office in Canton on election day before 7 PM and it will be counted.